itsee-birmingham/standalone_collation_editor/docs/index.md

 - **Work** - The work which is distilled from the texts that exist of it
 - **Text** - The version or versions of a work preserved in document

-## Configuration

-The behaviour of the collation editor can be configured at both the service level (per installation) and the project level.
-Project configurations will override the service level configurations which will in turn override any default configurations provided.
-The configurations available at the services level are documented in the Services File section.
-If a setting can also be used at the project level it is mentioned in the services file documentation.
-Settings only available at project level are documented in the project settings section.

 ## Acknowledgements

 The software was created by Catherine Smith at the Institute for Textual Scholarship and Electronic Editing (ITSEE) in the University of Birmingham.
 The restructuring required for the 1.0 release was completed by Catherine Smith and Troy
 A. Griffitts.
+The software is currently developed by Catherine Smith now a member of the Research Software Group, part of Advanced Research Computing at the University of Birmingham.

 The software was developed for and supported by the following research projects:

 - The Workspace for Collaborative Editing (an AHRC/DFG collaborative project 2010-2013)
 - COMPAUL (funded by the European Union 7th Framework Programme under grant agreement 283302, 2011-2016)